IssALX23/alx-higher_level_programming/0x08-python-more_classes/README.md

 	Task 4 Eval is magic
-		Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py) --repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval()
+		Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py)

+	--repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval()

+	Task 5 Detect instance deletion
+		Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py)

+	--Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted